pedrocostadev/best-bets/README.md

 ### Contributions

-Contributions are welcome :-) Just open a PR and feel free to contact me.
+Contributions are welcome.
+Just open a PR and feel free to contact me :-).